p-marcin/java-dev-vm/docs/accessing-application-in-a-windows-browser.md

 ## :pushpin: Tomcat server in a Windows browser

 If you go to `http://localhost` you'll see Tomcat server page which returns a 404 since there are no webapps loaded by default.
-Anyway, the request from Windows reaches Tomcat server deployed on Ubuntu DEV VM:
+Anyway, the request from Windows reaches Tomcat server deployed on Java DEV VM:

 ![Tomcat](images/tomcat.png)